 However, podcasting also has its downsides.
 Since it is based on sound, people who are deaf or hard of hearing can be excluded unless there are transcripts available.
 In addition, because podcasts are so personal, people often choose to listen to hosts they already agree with.
 This can create echo chambers, spaces where we only hear voices that confirm what we already think.
 In this way, there can be a danger in listening to a podcast, because it can make it harder to be critical and open-minded.

-All in all, podcasting is a fascinating medium.
-It shows us how much the form of communication can shape what we understand and how we feel.
-The voice makes the message more emotional, more direct, and more human.
-In a world where most of our communication happens through screens and short texts, podcasts remind us of something simple but powerful: that listening can be just as important as speaking.
+To conclude, I think that the podcast is a very interesting medium.
+It really shows us what big of an influence the form of communication can have on how we receive the message.
+It is because you hear a voice that the message sounds more emotional, more direct and most of all more human.
+My grandfather used to say: “You have two ears and one mouth, so you need to listen twice as much as you talk.”
+And in a way, podcasts tell us this too.
+In a world where most of our communication happens through short texts and emails, podcasts remind us of something very simple, but powerful: listening can be just as important as speaking.